-I start by briefly introducing the prefixes and then I have the students complete a word sort.
+I start the word study lesson by briefly introducing the prefixes and then I have the students complete a word sort.
 The word sorts I use are part of the Words Their Way program.
 I currently use the Derivational Spelling stage which matches my students’ level.
 The word sort is a great way for students to sort words by their prefixes.
 We then read the words in the sort.
+I also have students complete a writing sort.

 After students have an overview of the prefixes; it is important for them to recognize the meaning of each word.
 I use a few words from their word sort to demonstrate this.
 For example, untidy means ot tidy or not clean.
 I would ask, “What does unkind mean?”
 Unkind is not in the word sort but students would apply the prefix-un to mean not so they respond, “not kind.”
 I do more examples for each prefix in the sort.
 Then, students are ready to work independently on prefix worksheets to match words to their meaning.